emmeb/COGs-in-Isolates-/README.md

             NC_014248db,NC_014614db,NC_015671db
       Ensure the list of file names in both documents are in   the same order.

-In the system argument specify your query file, database file, percent identity and query coverage in this order.
+Once the program starts, you will need to specifiy the percent identity and query coverage in this order.
 Percent identity and query coverage must be written to the tenth decimal place.
+To use different query and database files, specify the new file path within the program.

-If using test data, the query file is “query.txt” and database file, “database.txt”
+If using test data, the query file is “query.txt” and database file, “database.txt”.